Codecademy/docs/content/java/concepts/strings/terms/lastIndexOf/lastIndexOf.md

 ---
 Title: '.lastIndexOf()'
-Description: 'Searches a string for a specified value, and returns the position of the match.'
+Description: 'Searches a string for a specified value and returns the position of the match.'
 Subjects:
   - 'Computer Science'
 Tags: